 - Revisit your positioning: During a recession or economic downturn it’s important to focus on the two things that your buyers are most worried about– revenue and ROI.
 In order to keep sales up during hard times, your reps must be trained to prove value in ways that matter.
 Prioritize enablement and sales training to make sure each sales rep understands how to concisely explain how much money prospects will save or how much their revenue will increase by purchasing your product.

-Final Thoughts on Recession-Proofing Your Sales Organization
+Final Thoughts on Building a Recession Proof Sales Org

 As you tighten your belt and keep close tabs on your budget, other companies will inevitably do the same.
 In B2B sales this poses a unique challenge, but if you start preparing now, this may also be a great opportunity to set your organization up for long term success.